-Also called "molten sea", it was a large circular water reservoir that stood beside the altar of sacrifice.
-He stood on 12 oxen carved in bronze and in groups of three; they had their heads turned towards the four cardinal points.
-In its water the priests would wash off all residues of the sacrificed animals from their hands and feet, as a deep meaning of purification.
+Also called the “molten sea,” a large circular water basin stood beside the altar of sacrifice.
+Beneath it stood 12 oxen carved in bronze, in groups of three, with their heads facing the four cardinal points of the compass.

 The Stone Tablets of the Law

-The Temple of Solomon won several decorations that were not in the Tabernacle.
-Among them were two large cherubim made of wood from olive trees, in the form of winged animals, which were placed at the back of the Temple, in the Holy of Holies.
-The wooden angels were coated with gold, and stood side by side with the head facing the front of the Temple.
+The Temple of Solomon had several decorations that were not in the Tabernacle.
+These included two large cherubim carved from olive wood, in the form of winged animals, which were placed in the Holy of Holies.

 The Ark of the Covenant